All Episodes

 I mean, it's like it doesn't get more ridiculous.

-People are on the on the ground yelling at law enforcement, trying to get their attention, and and nobody blinks an eye.
+People are on the on the ground yelling at law enforcement, trying to get their attention, and nobody blinks an eye.

-You know, it's like that this is why everyone right at the beginning was like, this just smells so much and it just seems so intentional because there's no way that there's so much negligence to lead to this sort of thing.
+This is why everyone right at the beginning was like, this just smells so much and it just seems so intentional because there's no way that there's so much negligence to lead to this sort of thing.

-Um no, and there's there's so many outstanding questions.
+No, and there's so many outstanding questions.

-And you're right, they're they're stationed right there.
+And you're right, they're stationed right there.

 Who was supposed to be there?